+Key issues

-Key issues There are several important issues that GLA will need to manage closely during the development of the ACP, including:
+There are several important issues that ABZ will need to manage closely during the development of the ACP, including:

-- Safety risk management: The deployment of a new airspace structure and arrival/departure routes has the potential to introduce new safety risks that will be managed holistically via GAL's SMS. - Redistribution of aircraft noise: The ACP creates the potential for the redistribution of noise that may create new, more frequent or more concentrated impacts. - Alignment of consultation: Aviation stakeholders and local communities will be consulted about multiple co-dependent FASI North ACPs with potentially overlapping impacts that must be closely aligned to enable respondents to understand the cumulative effects. - Transition Altitude: There is the potential for the UK Transition Altitude to be harmonized at a higher level during the ACP timeframe. - Aircraft equipage / approvals to fly advanced procedures. - Stakeholder confusion / legacy tensions: linked to the original CAP725 ACP.
+- Safety risk management: The deployment of a new airspace structure and arrival/departure routes has the potential to introduce new safety risks that will be managed holistically via ABZ's SMS\. - Redistribution of aircraft noise: The ACP create the potential for the redistribution of noise that may create new, more frequent or more concentrated impacts. - Alignment of consultation: Aviation stakeholders and local communities will be consulted about multiple co-dependent FASI North ACPs with potentially overlapping impacts that must be closely aligned to enable respondents to understand the cumulative effects. - Transition Altitude: There is the potential for the UK Transition Altitude to be harmonised at a higher level during the ACP timeframe. - Aircraft equipage/approvals to fly advance procedures.